It was the ultimate impulse buy.

 Kingsley and Joan

 The main reason for my return trip to Australia was to visit old friends, perhaps some for the last time.
-Father Time, the bastard he is, was ringing doorbells and I thought I’d get Down Under before somebody answered.
+Father Time, the bugger he is, was ringing doorbells and I thought I’d get Down Under before he did.

-It was Thursday morning, March 16th and Kingsley Bennett had no idea I was pulling up in his driveway of his sprawling home in Adelaide.
-I told Father Time to piss off and I rang the doorbell myself.
+It was Thursday morning, March 16th and Kingsley Bennett had no idea I was pulling up in the driveway of his sprawling home in Adelaide.

 The door opened and there stood Kingsley.
 For a brief moment, he didn’t know what to say, and so he said nothing.
-My visit caught him completely by surprise.
+Me being there completely caught him by surprise.

 I skipped the small talk.
 “Kingsley, old friend,” I said, “I’ve come to see you …” And I extended my hand.